andrewrgoss/andrewrgoss.com/content/resources.md

 <hr>
 ## <a name="software_development"></a>Software Development
 <hr>

+#### 30 Best Practices for Software Development and Testing
+Some good suggested software engineering principles and testing best practices that might help save you time and headaches.<br>
+<a href="https://opensource.com/article/17/5/30-best-practices-software-development-and-testing" target="_blank">opensource.com/30-best-practices-software-development-and-testing</a>

 #### Git Branching Model
 This post outlines a development model for git branching strategy and release management.<br>